ajroach42/ajroach42.github.io/_posts/2025-10-04-joelanta-2025-retrospective.md

 ## Who are you, anyway?

 For context, my dad and I are lifelong toy collectors and customizers who turned our passion into a business.
-We run [Mountain Town Toys](https://mountaintowntoys.com), operate booths in five antique malls, and attend an average of one two show per month all year.
+We run [Mountain Town Toys](https://mountaintowntoys.com), operate booths in five antique malls, and attend an average of one toy show per month all year.
 In additional to all that, I own a bookstore, cafe, and toy shop called [Hemlock Bazaar](https://hemlockbazaar.com) in Ellijay, Georgia.
 We're deeply embedded in the local toy scene, involved in various non-toy businesses, and we even do [high-touch manufactured injection molding](https://www.mountaintowntoys.com/custom-counterfeits/).

 What I'm saying here is that I know toys pretty well, I know what the market is like outside of this show, I know a lot of the other folks involved in the scene, and I know what the broader economy beyond the vintage toy market looks like.